% lint file1.c file2.c

 % lint -c file1.c file2.c

-That command directs lint to execute the first pass only and collect information relevant to the second—about inconsistencies in definition and use across file1.c and file2.c—in intermediate files named file1.ln and file2.ln:
+This command directs lint to execute the first pass only and collect information relevant to the second pass in intermediate files named file1.ln and file2.ln.
+The second pass covers inconsistencies in definition and use across file1.c and file2.c.

 % ls file1.c file1.ln file2.c file2.ln

-This way, the -c option to lint is analogous to the -c option to cc, which suppresses the link editing phase of compilation.
-Generally speaking, lint’s command-line syntax closely follows cc’s.
+In this way, the -c option to lint is analogous to the -c option to cc, which suppresses the link editing phase of compilation.
+The lint’s command-line syntax closely follows cc’s.

 % lint file1.ln file2.ln